westwood-dev/pro-portfolio/content/projects/somerset-house.md

 ![© Jack Elliot Edwards | Two 'creatures' in display cases](/images/somerset-house/Louis%20Morlæ-Ref-4033.jpg)

-:spacer
+::Spacer

 The installation also features a robotic eye that responds to viewer proximity using an ultrasonic sensor, adding another layer of interactivity to the exhibition space.

-:spacer
+::Spacer

-::Grid
+::Grid2x1

 ![© Jack Elliot Edwards | Animatronic eye](/images/somerset-house/LouisMorlæ_Ref-7423.jpg)